Learning Visually Interpretable Oscillator Networks for Soft Continuum Robots from Video: Related Work

 To also consider dynamics, Monteiro et al.~\cite{monteiro2024visuo} developed a visuo-dynamic self-modeling approach using recurrent networks, which learns from actuation inputs and video data to predict and control the motion of soft robots.
 A more interpretable hybrid model is presented by Valadas et al.~\cite{valadas_learning_2025a}, who learn a piecewise-constant strain model from video data and integrate it into a model-based controller.

-None of these vision-based methods directly yields a compact and physically interpretable dynamical model.
-The approach of Stölzle and Della Santina~\cite{stoelzle2024input} comes closest, yet their oscillators are not linked to the robot’s physical configuration or structural elements, and the method is only demonstrated on simulated SCRs.
+None of these vision-based methods yields a compact, mechanically interpretable dynamical model \emph{without prior system assumptions} (e.g., an explicit strain/curvature model and shape extraction).
+In contrast, our method learns dynamics end-to-end from raw images and provides visual and mechanical interpretability via attention-localized latents and VON visualizations.
+The approach of Stölzle and Della Santina~\cite{stoelzle2024input} comes closest, yet their oscillators are not linked to the robot's physical configuration or structural elements, and the method is only demonstrated on simulated SCRs.

-\section{METHODS}
+\section{Methods}